truenas/documentation/static/includes/MultipleInterfacesOnNetwork.md

 It provides additional bandwidth or redundancy for critical networking situations.
 However LACP has limitations as it does not load balance packets.

-On the other hand, if you need multiple IP addresses on a single subnet, you can configure one or more static IP aliases for a single NIC.
+On the other hand, if you need multiple IP addresses on a single subnet, you can configure one or more static IP addresses, also known as 'aliases', for a single NIC.

 In summary, we recommend using LACP if you need multiple interfaces on a network.
 If you need multiple IP addresses, define aliases.
 Deviation from these practices might result in unexpected behavior.